alonsarias/structured-prompts-ui/README.md

 1. **Start Building**

+   - Click the "+" icon on the Root in the Component Tree
-   - Select a component from the left panel
-   - Click "Add Component" to add it to your tree
+   - Choose a component from the Selector to add it to your Tree

 2. **Create Hierarchy**

-   - Select a parent component in the tree
+   - Select a parent component in the Tree
-   - Click the "+" icon to add a child
+   - Click the "+" icon on any component to add a child
-   - Choose the child component from the selector
+   - Choose the child component from the Selector

 3. **Configure Properties**

-   - Select any component in the tree
+   - Click the edit icon (pencil) on any component in the Tree
-   - Use the Property Editor to set props and text content
+   - Use the Property Editor to set properties
-   - See validation errors in real-time
+   - See validation errors and warnings in real-time with visual indicators

+4. **Organize Components**

+   - Use the up/down arrow buttons to reorder components within their parent
+   - Expand/collapse component branches using the arrow icons
+   - Delete unwanted components using the delete icon

-4. **Generate Prompt**
+5. **Generate Prompt**
-   - View the live prompt preview on the right
+   - View the live prompt preview in the Preview panel
-   - Copy to clipboard or download as a file
+   - Copy to clipboard or download as a file using the header buttons
    - Use with your favorite AI coding assistant

 ### Advanced Features